Daily Search Forum Recap: April 27, 2023

 PPC

-- Announcing new music ad solutions to reach Gen Z, Google Blog

-- Removing support for PHP 7 in the Google Ad Manager SOAP API Client Library for PHP, Google Ads Developer Blog
+- Deprecating Audience Composition Reports in Bid Manager API on June 8, 2023, Google Ads Developer Blog

 Other Search